Will Gauff and Sabalenka be stopped at US Open?

 The players trying to stop them

-Muchova, 27, is aiming for a second Grand Slam final of the season after losing to Swiatek at the French Open.
+Muchova, 27, is aiming for a second Grand Slam final of the season after letting a deciding-set lead slip against Swiatek at the French Open.

-Seeded 10th at the US Open, the Czech has enjoyed a renaissance this year after seeing a series of injuries disrupt her career in 2022.
+Seeded 10th at the US Open, the Czech has enjoyed a renaissance this year after overcoming a series of injuries which threatened to end her career in 2022.

-Muchova has already played Gauff once on the US hard courts recently, losing in straight sets in the Cincinnati final.
+Muchova has already played Gauff on the US hard courts recently, losing in straight sets in the Cincinnati final.

 Asked about her mentality before facing Gauff again, Muchova said: "I'm trying to keep things pretty easy and not put too many expectations on me.